hopechong/alluxio/docs/en/compute/Trino.md

 ## Prerequisites

-* Setup Java for Java 11, at least version 11.0.7, 64-bit，as required by Trino
+* Setup Java for Java 11, at least version 11.0.7, 64-bit, as required by Trino
 * Setup Python version 2.6.x, 2.7.x, or 3.x, as required by Trino
 * [Deploy Trino](https://trino.io/docs/current/installation/deployment.html).
 This guide is tested with `Trino-352`.